 If you’ve got extra time, work on handgrip strength, penis size, and trim off all the chest hair.
 However, this stuff is merely icing on the cake.
 Getting the v-taper and attaining the Adonis index is priority number one.
 Even after that, you’re better off working on your face, as it’s more important than your body.

 The Adonis index is the ratio between your shoulder circumference to your waist circumference.
 All people with the same height are going to have the same Adonis index.
-It’s completely possible to reach for every person by getting to the right body fat percentage and building up their shoulders.
+It’s entirely possible to reach for every person by getting to the right body fat percentage and building up their shoulders.

 - Measure the distance around your waist (circumference) at the belly button level.